vrchatapi/vrchatapi-python/docs/AuthenticationApi.md

 import time
 import vrchatapi
 from vrchatapi.api import authentication_api
-from vrchatapi.model.inline_object import InlineObject from vrchatapi.model.error import Error from vrchatapi.model.inline_response2001 import InlineResponse2001
+from vrchatapi.model.two_factor_auth_code import TwoFactorAuthCode from vrchatapi.model.verify2_fa_result import Verify2FAResult
-from pprint import pprint
+from vrchatapi.model.error import Error from pprint import pprint
 # Defining the host is optional and defaults to https://api.vrchat.cloud/api/1
 # See configuration.py for a list of all supported configuration parameters.